• Skip to primary navigation

 Oven Roasted Turkey with Gravy

-Of course, Thanksgiving wouldn't be complete without the turkey!
-Here's my simple method for cooking a beautifully moist Oven Roasted Turkey with golden, crispy skin and instructions for making the best pan gravy!
+Our Thanksgiving dinner just wouldn’t be complete without the turkey!
+Here’s my simple method for cooking a beautifully moist Oven Roasted Turkey with golden, crispy skin and instructions for making the best pan gravy!

 Turkey is the star of the show at most of our Thanksgiving tables, isn't it?
 I know for our family, the holiday just wouldn't be the same without it.